Signed Into Law

 Which agencies enforce HB2712?

-HB2712 is enforced by Public Utility Commission of Texas and Municipal Regulatory Authorities (exercising original jurisdiction).
+HB2712 is enforced by Municipal Regulatory Authorities (exercising original jurisdiction) and Public Utility Commission of Texas.

 Q

-The compliance urgency for HB2712 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2712 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q